 An independent worker is an effective worker.
 You want to develop your team to be educated about what they do, enthused about what the company does and empowered to best help customers.

 You hold the authority to give them the necessary resources.
-Equip your team with proper training, excellent tools and adequate resources so that they can to the best of their abilities.
+Equip your team with proper training, excellent tools and adequate resources so that they can work to the best of their abilities.
+On your part, you also need to delegate work effectively and avoid micromanaging.
+If you don’t let them run with their ideas they will never learn to fly.

 8. Focus on team culture

 Your relationship with each employee is important, but the way the whole team interacts is vital.
-You’ll find that teams who enjoy coming to work are more motivated.
+You’ll find that teams who enjoy coming to work have more motivation.
+Of course, team culture is not something you can force; it will evolve naturally on its own but you can steer it in the right direction by being aware of opportunities when they arise and involving the whole team.

 9. Be a model